Majors and Minors

 The following rules govern Joint Majors:

-- A Joint Major must be approved by both programs or departments and by the Associate Dean of the Faculty.
+- A Joint Major must be approved by both programs or departments and by the associate dean of the faculty, Dr. Kimberly Armstrong.

 - Students must submit a projection form to the Registrar’s Office from each department or program.
 The student must provide a rationale* for the Joint Major.